YOU ARE GOD’S TABERNACLE OF MEETING

 “Do you not know that you are the temple of God and that the Spirit of God dwells in you?”
 (1 Corinthians 3:16 NKJV)

 Under the Old Covenant, God’s people are not God’s temple.
 Whenever God wanted to use any person, the Spirit of God would rest upon him and thus empowered and furnished him with supernatural abilities to accomplish a specific assignment or task for God.

 Afterward, God’s Spirit would leave until needed again (Judg.
 3:10, 14:6.
 1 Sam.
 11:6).
 That is why the phrase “the Spirit of God came upon me” is found many times in the Old Testament.

-The Old Testament saints did not have the privilege of being God’s spiritual temple where God could abide and dwell continuously.
+The Old Testament saints were not privileged to be God’s spiritual temple where God could abide and dwell continuously.
 This awesome privilege is one of the beauties and blessings of the New Covenant.
 It is exclusively reserved for the New Testament believers.

-The Spirit of God no longer seeks to visit us or rest upon us now and then to accomplish some tasks and then leave afterwards.
-Rather, the Spirit of God now dwells in the born-again believers and abides with them forever.
+The Spirit of God no longer seeks to visit us or rest upon us now and then to accomplish some tasks and then leave afterward.
+Instead, the Spirit of God now dwells in the born-again believers and abides with them forever.

 This is according to the promise of our Lord Jesus Christ before He left this world.